Basic Overtime Calculations

 - The default for all staff can be edited in the default screen.

-- Individual daily and hourly rates can changed in the personal info screen.
+- Individual daily and hourly rates can changed in the personal info screen as follows.

 Overtime Rate Options